 It’s important because when you’re looking at doing any kind of new borrowing, the lender will want to use the above information and look at your credit history to evaluate your capacity to take on additional borrowing.

-There’s a few reasons checking your credit score can help you:
+Where checking your credit score can help you

-- It helps provide guidance to yourself on what you might be accepted for, and your financial position: This is at it’s most important when applying for some of life’s really big financial aspects like a mortgage, where you want to be absolutely sure will be accepted.
+- Checking your credit score helps provide guidance to yourself on what you might be accepted for, and your financial position: This aspect is most important when applying for some of life’s really big financial aspects like a mortgage, where you want to be absolutely sure will be accepted.
 Understanding your score will also give you a picture of what kind of credit cards you might be affected for or if you’ll be granted a personal loan, what and what credit limit they’ll give you if they do accept you.

 - It makes sure you can identify any errors on your report: Mistakes do occasionally happen, such or worse you can be a victim of fraud.
 You don’t want your dream house mortgage to be rejected because of an issue on your report.
 Unfortunately, a simple mistake like a slightly incorrect address can be the difference between acceptance and rejection.